Skip to main content

 Technical information about the accessibility of our documents

-The council is committed to making our documents accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-The documents the council publishes are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+Peterborough City Council is committed to making our documents accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Making documents available in other languages

 We do not provide documents translated into other languages on our website.
 If you would like to request a document in another language, please contact us and a translated version of a document may be provided where possible.
+You can use your own operating system, browser or tools to convert html or documents into other languages.

 Non compliance with the accessibility regulations